Namorgha/Namorgha/README.md

 ---

-# Whomai
+# 👋 Whoami

-Hi, I'm Namorgha — a Full Stack Developer passionate about building real-world web applications with clean architecture and great user experience.
+Hi, I'm Namorgha — a Full Stack Developer passionate about building real-world web applications with clean architecture and a strong user experience.

-I specialize in modern JavaScript and Python stacks, mainly using **React**, **Django**, and **PostgreSQL**, and I enjoy turning ideas into scalable solutions.
-I studied at **1337 Med**, where I gained hands-on experience in software development and teamwork through project-based learning.
+I specialize in modern JavaScript and Python stacks, mainly using **React**, **Django**, and **PostgreSQL**.
+I studied at **1337 Med**, where I gained hands-on experience through rigorous, project-based learning.

-Currently, I'm focused on SaaS development, collaborative platforms, and performance-optimized websites.
-I'm actively looking for an opportunity to grow as a **Full Stack Developer Intern**
+I'm currently focused on SaaS platforms, collaborative tools, and performance-optimized web applications.
+I'm actively looking for opportunities to grow as a **Full Stack Developer Intern**.

-> I love writing clean code, learning from others, and contributing to meaningful projects.
+> I enjoy writing clean code, learning from others, and contributing to meaningful projects.

   ---